paubco/paubco.github.io/README.md

 ## About
-MSc in Economics and currently completing a second MSc in Data Science, I'm pivoting into the data-driven world after several years of hands-on experience in the catering industry.
+MSc in Economics and currently completing a second MSc in Data Science, I’m pivoting into the data-driven world after several years of hands-on experience in the catering industry.

-While my professional background lies outside the tech space, I'm bringing a diverse portfolio that shows adaptability along with an expanding technical skill set.

-Right now, I'm focused on finding meaningful learning opportunities —internships or projects—that will help bridge the gap between academic knowledge and real-world applications.
+Having recently stepped into the tech space, I bring a diverse background that reflects adaptability and a steadily growing technical skill set.
+I'm now focused on finding meaningful opportunities that bridge academic learning with real-world impact.
 ## Education

 **Master's Degree in Data Science**